-The most critical aspect of the project will be identifying the routes to market that hold the most potential for the technology.
-To that end, contacting and interviewing potential customers in that market to determine their level of need for/interest in the product is critical.
+The most critical aspect of the project will be identifying the markets that hold the most potential for the technology.
+To that end, contacting and interviewing potential customers in that market to determine their level of need for/interest in the product is a key requirement.
 Each team will be expected to conduct a minimum of 10 customer interviews, which will be summarised in a pack of supporting materials for the final presentation.